As a perpetual female solo traveler, one of the questions I frequently get asked is do I get lonely?

-Once I’ve met other solo travelers, if we’ve hung out a few times and have similar interests or want to go to the same place, sometimes it’s easy to just travel along together for a while.
+I’ve met other solo travelers this way, and if we’ve hung out a few times and have similar interests or want to go to the same place, sometimes it’s easy to just travel along together for a while.

 Maybe it’s just me but meeting people has never come easy to me.
 I am an introvert through and through, and it almost goes against my nature to intentionally be outgoing.

 In the beginning, I had to force myself to talk to people.
 The easiest way is just to be really friendly.
 Depending on the country, I’ve found the majority of people love friendly solo travelers.
 It’s less intimidating than when you’re in groups and it just works.

 On top of that when I’m traveling I try to have a “say yes” policy when people invite me to things.